xma711/notebook/blockchain/bitcoin/README.md

 One more thing is that if more and more nodes joining the mining process, doesn't it mean that the verification process gets faster and faster?

-The answer is no. because the protocol adjust the difficulty level of the hasing requirements based on the number of miners.
+The answer is no. because the protocol adjust the difficulty level of the hashing requirements based on the number of miners.
 If more miners, the difficulty level increases.
 Ultimately it maintains a same average rate of creation of a new block (one new block every 10 min).